IGM-202-2225/project-2-meaton96/README.md

 		-  every 10 seconds a random carnivourous dinosaur will decide to pursue the player
 	-  Added Velociraptor (See above section)

+-  0.2
+      -  Fixed issue preventing free cam from working
+      -  Fixed issue preventing the game from being paused
+	-  Added Shooting sound effect
+	-  Fixed an issue with wander which was outputing a steering force with a negative y value
+	-  Added Explosion Visual and Sound effect to bullets

 ### Requirements not completed

 _If you did not complete a project requirement, notate that here_